Amoah sees red as Vitoria Guimaraes hold Doumbia’s Sporting Lisbon | Goal.com

 Vê as estatísticas do jogo em: https://t.co/qBhuJzGN4E#VSCSCP #DiaDeSporting pic.twitter.com/isfHCUd4Bt

-For Amoah who moved to Portugal from Ghana’s Fetteh Feyenoord in 2014, Thursday’s fixture was his first of the seeing owing to a long injury lay-off, while his dismissal was his fourth ever in his professional career.
+For Amoah, who moved to Portugal from Ghana’s Fetteh Feyenoord in 2014, Thursday’s fixture was his first of the season owing to a long injury lay-off, while his dismissal was his fourth in his professional career.

-His compatriot Alhassan Wakaso and Nigeria international Mikel Agu were not listed for the clash by manager Vieira as well as Mali’s Falaye Sacko.
+His compatriot Alhassan Wakaso and Nigeria international Mikel Agu were not listed for the clash by manager Ivo Vieira, nor was Mali’s Falaye Sacko.

 Cote d’Ivoire’s Idrissa Doumbia replaced Matheus Nunes in the 66th minute for his 18th league outing this term.